CUC-Chen/CUC-Chen.github.io/_pages/about.md

 I am a self-motivated and ambitious student at Communication University of China, focused on computer vision research.
 I am committed to producing high-quality work.
 I am currently an undergraduate student at School of Information and Communication Engineering and a member of MIPG (Multimedia Intelligent Processing Group).

 My research focuses on two primary areas:
 * **Deep Generative Models**: I work on diffusion models and autoregressive models, with a focus on controllable generation and editing.
-I'm particularly interested in transformer-based architectures like DiT and developing video generation techniques aligned with physical principles.
+I'm particularly interested in transformer-based architectures like DiT and video generation techniques aligned with physical principles.
 * **Large Language Models**: My research includes LLM alignment and efficient fine-tuning approaches, especially LoRA-based techniques for personalized model customization while maintaining alignment with human values.

 # 🔥 News